-Suffice it to say that whatever benefit Revit Architecture offers in the design rationalization and construction phases of a project is lost on students.
+Suffice it to say that whatever benefit Autodesk Revit Building offers in the design rationalization and construction phases of a project is lost on students.
 It's not that they don't understand or appreciate it; it's just that they don't really care.
 Nobody is asking them to make schedules or construction documents.
 Occasionally they produce details and callouts, but not usually.
-Much of the power of a unified building model comes to the fore when dealing with a design team and an environment that deals with real time frames and budgets, and actual building components.
+Much of the power of a unified building model comes to the fore when dealing with a design team and an environment that deals with real-time frames, budgets, and actual building components.
 What does a student really care whether a window is custom or off-the-shelf?
-Why not clad the structure in titanium?
 Who's paying for it?
+Why not clad in titanium?